Printfil Manual - Customizing the deployment

 cd \folder2

-Either c:\folder1 or c:\folder2 must contain a different PRINTFIL.INI file, which will be used to store the specific Printfil instance's configuration.
-By entering (cd) the directory before starting Printfil, you'll instruct Printfil to use the specific configuration stored there.
+You need to manually place a PRINTFIL.INI file in both c:\folder1 and c:\folder2 to store the specific Printfil instance's configuration.
+By entering (cd) the directory before starting Printfil, you'll instruct Printfil to use the specific configuration stored there rather than the default one.